-&lt;sup>4 LaSalle's European direct equity portfolio is in scope of this 'collect' objective.
+4 LaSalle's European direct equity portfolio is in scope of this 'collect' objective.
 Assets excluded were those currently in development, planned development in next 3 years, earmarked by our fund management team for a short-term sale, and those assets in our 'sell down' portfolios.
 In addition, for our large multi-family assets, not every unit was individually audited, rather a sample of units were audited.

-&lt;sup>5 For assets that have been held for longer than 18 months and the tenant has demonstrated a willingness to share consumption data and actively engage in energy efficiency measures with LaSalle.
+5 For assets that have been held for longer than 18 months and the tenant has demonstrated a willingness to share consumption data and actively engage in energy efficiency measures with LaSalle.

-&lt;sup>6 Low Energy Transformation Initiative (LETI) is a voluntary network of over 1,000 built environment professionals, working together to "put the UK and the planet on the path to a zero carbon future."
+6 Low Energy Transformation Initiative (LETI) is a voluntary network of over 1,000 built environment professionals, working together to "put the UK and the planet on the path to a zero carbon future."
 LETI has established a set of targets which are aligned with assets transitioning towards net zero.

-- 3.12 LaSalle's Net Zero Roadmap provides a guide to the "hierarchical approach" used to reduce GHG emissions, which can be summarized by reference to the following priority of relevant improvement initiatives

-- (a) fabric efficiency

-- (b) energy efficiency

-- (c) on-site renewables

 - (d) off-site renewables

 - (e) high quality offsets (least preferred)

 - 3.13 This hierarchy of GHG emissions reductions can be loosely categorised into the following real estate interventions: